Securely shipped from Ireland. No fees. Free Returns

 More Than a Coincidence?

-This similarity is so strong that it has lead many to claim that it was no coincidence and that the Áras was inspiration for the White House.
+This similarity is so strong that it has lead many to claim that it was no coincidence, and that the Áras was inspiration for the White House.
 Indeed the architect involved was Irish, and there is little doubt James Hoban would have known of the Áras.
 So was this inspiration for his design of the White House in Washington, D.C?
 This seems to be a bit of a fanciful story, as the White House porticoes were not part of Hoban's original design but were added later by Benjamin Henry Latrobe.

 A Colorful History

-Built in 1751, the Áras does pre-date the White House, and given the Irish architect, we can see how the story got started.
-It is also not the only story associated with the building, which had a long and colorful history before becoming the Residence of the President of Ireland in 1938.
 The original house was known as “Ranger’s House” built by the Chief Ranger for Phoenix Park.
 It was bought for £25,000 in 1782 by the Viceroys who oversaw British rule in Ireland and was the site of the infamous murders of Lord Cavendish, and his Undersecretary, Thomas Henry Burke in 1882.
 There were happier times in 1911 with the Royal visit of newly crowned King George V and Queen Mary.

 Still Standing